shalivan/shalivan.github.io/_posts/RT/41-01-01-UE_Rendering.md

 ---

+# Nanite
+new format of representing datat. (less data)
+- no need of lod's
+- store everything as image so mipmap  automated
+- mesh stored in clusters
+- classic pipeline is skiped

+ograniczenia
+- only uv0
+- no morphs and wpo no splines
+- no custom depth , vertex paint (on instances only import)
+- transform only general matrix
+- no custom uvs
+- only solid

+---
 # Virtual texturing  streaming
 New aproach to mips.
 Divided in to tiles
 - memory optimisation where we pay a small amount in performance.